TeamMH/minehutxyz/skript/addons.md

 ## **WHERE CAN I FIND THEM?**

 Skript addons can be found in various places.
-You can look on Skript documentation pages such as [SkriptHub](https://skripthub.net) or [skUnity](https://skunity.com)
+You can look on Skript documentation pages such as [SkriptHub](https://skripthub.net) or [skUnity](https://skunity.com).
+You can also find addons on [SpigotMC resource page](https://www.spigotmc.org) a good place to look is the Skript section [here](https://www.spigotmc.org/resources/categories/skript.25/).

 {% hint style="success" %}
 Join our [**Discord**](https://discord.gg/TYhH5bK) to become an **official writer**, **site updates**, and **much more**.